 To be nominated for the prize when it is given to a small or large ensemble or an individual musician, the nominee must be an active, practising musician.
 The musical activity must be characterised as innovative and of a high artistic and technical standard.
 In making the assessment it is important to have continuity in the work as well as the work being regarded as innovative within its musical genre.

+The autonomous territories of the Faroe Islands, Greenland and the Aland Islands can also submit proposals - one per country.
+It is the cultural ministries in these countries who are responsible for nominating or appointing a nomination commmittee.
 In the event that there are entries from the autonomous territories a representative for that area has the right to take part in the work of the adjudication committee.

 Nordic music experts on the committee